MateuszBobel/Youtube-bookmarks-chrome-extention/README.md

 <h1 align="center">Youtube Bookmarks</h1>

-*Youtube Bookmarks is a google chrome extension that create bookmarks for the youtube videos.*
+*Youtube Bookmarks is a google chrome extension that create bookmarks for youtube videos.*

 ### Installation Instructions
 1. Download this repo as a [ZIP file from GitHub](https://github.com/MateuszBobel/Youtube-bookmarks-chrome-extension/archive/refs/heads/main.zip).